benjaminpfleghaar/flexikon/README.md

     -   <details>
             <summary>Show prompt</summary>

-            Hey, please pretend to be a html and css expert because I want you to help me create a random question either css or html related for a quiz.
+            Hey, please pretend to be a html, css and javascript expert because I want you to help me create a random question either html, css or javascript related for a quiz.
 Here's an example:

             Question (maximum of 80 characters):
             Which CSS property can be used to invert the flexbox axes?

-            Answer (single line, only the html tag/css attribute: flex-direction
+            Answer (single line, only the html tag/css/js attribute): flex-direction

-            Description (maximum of 80 characters):
+            Explanation (maximum of 80 characters):
             The flex-direction property specifies the direction of the flexible items.

-            Code language (single word):
+            Code language (single word, CSS, HTML or JS):
             CSS

-            Code (each line individually):
+            Code (maximum of 120 characters, each line individually): div {
-            div {
             display: flex;
             flex-direction: column;